pkmn/dmg/CONTRIBUTING.md

 ### `apply`

-TODO limitations

-- 100% chance of happening only
+TODO limitations, 100% chance of happening only

 ### Validation